This review may contain spoilers

 -2 points

-Society has made a deity of procreation.
-It kneels before the cradle as before an altar, not to adore the life within, but to venerate the future cogs and pistons that life shall supply to the great engine of commerce and control.
-The child is a promise of continuity; of goods consumed, of taxes paid, of orders obeyed.
-Thus are those chaste and unfruitful unions between members of the same sex held in contempt and branded with infamy.
-By the sovereign decree of nature, and save that the body be preserved from the violating touch of technology, gay relationships feed not the insatiable maw/ravenous belly of the state, nor replenish its dominions with fresh subjects to be bound in servitude
+Society has deified procreation.
+It kneels before the cradle as before an altar, not to adore the life within, but to venerate the future cogs and pistons that life will supply to the great engine of commerce and control.
+A child is a promise of continuity; of goods consumed, of taxes paid, of orders obeyed.
+Therefore are the chaste, unfruitful same-sex unions held in contempt or branded with infamy.
+By the sovereign decree of nature, and save that the body be preserved from the hubristic touch of technology, gay relationships feed not the insatiable maw/ravenous belly of the state, nor replenish its dominions with fresh subjects to be bound in servitude

 -2 points